 Anyone with an interest in photography from beginner to professional.

-Our group size is limited to 8 people which is substantially smaller than other tour companies.
-I can fit the first 6 people who sign up in my van.
+Our group size is small.It is substantially smaller than other tour companies.

 This offers several advantages.

 Personalized one on one attention, critiques, and photography advice.
 Both in the field and in the classroom.
 I want to make sure you get the best shots while we are on location.

 We get much better access to remote areas than bus tours, day tours and car pools.
 There are several incredible places which only have room for one or two cars.